 To compare the U.S. Constitution with other countries, Blau recommends the Constitute Project (www.constituteproject.org).
 Students should note that many countries aspire to providing a decent standard of living, disability rights, non-discrimination, the rights of women and children, health care, and environmental protection.
 Yet these social goods aren’t central to the U.S. Constitution.
 “So why don’t we do something about that?” asked Blau.

 Webster University’s Institute for Human Rights and Humanitarian Studies hosted its seventh Annual Human Rights Conference on October 8-9, 2014.
-Held at Webster’s home campus in Saint Louis, Missouri, the conference focused on the Rights of the Family in coordination with the 2014/15 Year of International Human Rights (YIHR) theme.
+Held at Webster’s main campus in St. Louis, Missouri, the conference focused on the Rights of the Family in coordination with the 2014/15 Year of International Human Rights (YIHR) theme.

-Webster’s 2014 Annual Human Rights Conference highlighted the need for further study, debate, and advocacy related to the rights of the family.
-For more information on the speakers click here.
+Webster’s 2014 Annual Human Rights Conference highlighted the need for further study, debate, and advocacy related to the rights of the family..

 On Wednesday morning, Washington University law professor Susan Appleton provided a framework for family rights law in the United States.
 She highlighted how family rights within U.S. law and Supreme Court cases are ultimately about protecting choice, self-determination and liberty in private life.
 While many examples showed positive developments toward greater respect for family diversity in the U.S., we also see connections to gender discrimination and state controls on sexuality within law and policy making.
 Appleton noted that the “gold standard” in families is still marriage, and there’s little space for relationships that look different from this norm.
 There are also sometimes consequences for protecting the family as a unit, rather than focusing on individual rights.
 For instance, we see cases of intimate partner violence when respect for family means that individuals suffer harm.
 Another issue that Appleton raised was the potential conflict between parental rights and children’s rights.
 Do children have a right to make their own choices, even when that choice opposes the parents’ wishes?
 For instance, in cases when children want to attend sex education classes that their parents opted them out of.